Espejo Mexican Cookie Recipe

 This Mexican cookie is one of the easiest to prepare because it only requires a few basic ingredients: butter, sugar, salt, egg, vanilla, and flour.

-butter, flour, egg, sugar, vanilla, salt
+Several glass bowls with ingredients such, butter, flour, egg, sugar, vanilla, salt on a marble countertop.

 We recommend that you keep everything at room temperature.
 The butter should be soft to the touch but still firm.